lbfinkbeiner/Cassandra.linear/cassandralin/README.md

 # Readme

 # Next steps:
-1. Get PEP conformity
+0. Procure some speed tests for the paper.
-2. Add unit tests until 100% code coverage is achieved.
+1. Add unit tests until 100% code coverage is achieved.
-3. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
+2. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
 What is the recommended way of doing this?
+3. Also obtain general feedback about the script, announce it to the LSS group.

 # get an uncertainty emulator for the massless-neutrino emu.